NFL coaches skeptical of chip-generated game-day data

 "You watch a game and they're telling you a player did well or did poorly," Oliver said.
 "Well, why?
 Take an offensive lineman.
 Is he holding his block longer?
 Is he getting downfield for his second block more frequently?
 You hear broadcasts and read articles about a player being good, but they don't explain what makes them good.
 The information in this data can do that.
 It can get beyond where we are in terms of knowing the game."

 The question, of course, is whether the information can get beyond what coaches know about the game and how they plan for success.
-Much of the value, Oliver said, could actually be found by personnel departments who need to shortcut or modernize their analysis of a large group of players.
+Companies such as TruMedia do not have access to the data but are planning for that day.
+To that end, Oliver said, much of the value could actually be found by personnel departments who need to shortcut or modernize their analysis of a large group of players.
 Where coaches are concerned, Oliver and others are intrigued by the technology's ability to pinpoint the position of the receiver, defensive back and ball at any given time.
 How close did the defensive back stay to the man he was covering?
 How much ground did he make up, or lose, when the ball was in the air?
 How much separation did a receiver gain on an average nine route?
 How long did it take him to get off the line of scrimmage?

 "We can measure all of that with this data," Oliver said.
 "Stats see everything on every play.
 They might not see it quite as well as a trained NFL coach.
 But if you could use it to come up with a stat that a coach trusts, it could be of help to them.
 Maybe it's different for different coaches.
 I'm not going to say that there is one specific stat that can come out of this that will apply to everybody, but it could help some of them focus what they see before they start watching film."